 First and foremost, you cannot exercise your options until they are vested.

 There may be some agreements that can accelerate the vesting schedule (e.g., in the event of an acquisition), but these are rare.
-And there are also time limits on when you can exercise or access your options – they typically expire after 10 years from the date of grant.
-In addition, if you are laid off before you are vested in your options or your company is acquired by another company, you may lose your unvested options.
+And there are also time limits on when you can exercise or access your options – they typically expire between 5 to 10 years after the date of grant.
+In addition, if you are laid off before you are vested in your options, you may lose your unvested options.

 How to Exercise Stock Options